dzava/vue-asyncsearch/readme.md

 * `reset-params`: An array of param names to reset when this param's value changes
 * `refresh-on-change`: a boolean indicating whether the results should be refreshed when the value changes.
 Default's to the value of the `refresh-on-param-change` prop of the `as-search` component.
 * `delay`: the delay (in milliseconds), since the last time the value changed, after which the results will be refreshed
-* 'add-to-url': boolean indicating if the param should be appended to the url when use history is true (default: true)
+* `add-to-url`: boolean indicating if the param should be appended to the url when use history is true (default: true)

 #### `as-select`:
 A component that allows setting a param from a list of values